danfmaia/EwD-Lexicon-CLI/corpora/corpora_info.md

 ### 1.2.
 Explaining the Columns: SE and the EwD Variants

-**SE** stands for _Standard English_.
+**SE** stands for _standard English_.
 This is our term for words or texts written in the regular English spelling, without diacritics or any other sort of pronunciation guidance.
 This article is written in SE.

 **L0**, **L1**, **L2**, **L3** and **Full** are the five main _variants_ of **English with Diacritics (EwD)**, the four "L"s also meaning the didactic levels.
 Below is the explanation for each of them: